miezebieze/ringlet/README.md

 # scott-launcher

 Excuse this jumbled mess.
-I'm just trying to create the next major generation of graphical interfaces.
+I'm just prototyping at the moment.
+I chose python because it would be easy to extend it's functionality for non programmers.
+Pygame is just a drop in right now and will be replaced by something else sometime.

 inspiration
 ---
-THE GUI SHOULD BE A LOT BETTER by Scott Ross https://www.youtube.com/watch?v=AItTqnTsVjA&t=3940
+THE GUI SHOULD BE A LOT BETTER by Scott Ross

+https://www.youtube.com/watch?v=AItTqnTsVjA&t=3940

-design
+design (wip)
 ---
 After launching the program, a ring shows up around the cursor.
 The ring is split into at most eight segments, each being associated with a child node.